 You might read that title and think, "them is fightin' words!" but I can honestly say that (in my humble opinion) this is THE BEST Sour Cream Banana Bread recipe I've ever baked and I've been baking it for years.

 When I started writing this blog back in 2010 I had only a few go-to recipes up my sleeve.
 Just a few tried and true recipe cards that made their way out of the recipe box on repeat.
-This sour cream banana bread was one of them.
-I’ve made it too many times to count over the years (four time this past week to be exact) and it’s always a winner.
+This banana bread with sour cream was one of them.
+I've made it too many times to count over the years (four time this past week to be exact) and it's always a winner.

 The flavor is really hard to beat with a mix of brown sugar and white sugar, whole milk sour cream to give extra moisture and just a hint of cinnamon and vanilla.
 It's simple yet perfect in every way.
 Incredibly moist (although that is a hard thing to show in photos) yet firm enough to withstand a good smearing of salted room-temperature butter.

 Just recently I began slicing a whole ripe banana to garnish the top before baking.
 It's an unnecessary addition but it makes for a pretty presentation non the less.
 So, if you have an extra banana, give it a try!
 Just press the cut banana down into the batter until nothing but the cut top remains and bake.

 - Always use over ripe bananas.
 The brown speckled, over ripe bananas give the best flavor and sweetness to banana bread!
 Make sure to mash them really well so that they incorporate easily into the batter.

 - Room temperature ingredients work best.
 When you take your butter out to come to room temperature, take out your two eggs as well.

 - Sour cream makes moist and delicious banana bread.
 Don't skimp on the fat!
 Full fat, whole milk sour cream is the secret ingredient here.
 It adds a dense richness to the bread and extra moisture to boot.